-Arguably the most useful type of filtering supported by DAXA missions, the filter\on\positions method allows us to search for observations that are relevant to specific positions on the sky (generally these will represent particular objects).
+Arguably the most useful type of filtering supported by DAXA missions, the filter_on_positions method allows us to search for observations that are relevant to specific positions on the sky (generally these will represent particular objects).
 A search can be performed either for a single position, or for a whole sample.

-The search\distance argument controls how close the central coordinate of an observation must be to a search position for that observation to be accepted.
+The search_distance argument controls how close the central coordinate of an observation must be to a search position for that observation to be accepted.
 The default search positions are defined by the field-of-view of the telescope (if a mission has multiple instruments with different field-of-views then each instrument will be searched with the correct field-of-view).
 The user may also specify their own search distance value (or values), and it is also possible to specify a different search distance for every position.

-The return\pos\obs\info argument controls whether a dataframe is returned that links passed positions to particular observations that are relevant to them - this dataframe would not include positions that are determined to have no relevant observations.
+The return_pos_obs_info argument controls whether a dataframe is returned that links passed positions to particular observations that are relevant to them - this dataframe would not include positions that are determined to have no relevant observations.

-[37]: help(xm.filter\on\positions)
+[37]: help(xm.filter_on_positions)

-''' Help on method filter_on_positions in module daxa.mission.base: filter_on_positions(positions: Union[list, numpy.ndarray, astropy.coordinates.sky →coordinate.SkyCoord], search_distance: Union[astropy.units.quantity.Quantity, float, \rightarrowint, list, numpy.ndarray, dict] = None, return_pos_obs_info: bool = False) -> →Optional[pandas.core.frame.DataFrame] method of daxa.mission.xmm.XMMPointed instance This method allows you to filter the observations available for a mission based on a \rightarrow set of coordinates for which you wish to locate observations.
-The method searches for observations by the →current mission that have central coordinates within the distance set by the search_distance argument.
-Please be aware that filtering methods are cumulative, so running another method. \rightarrow will not remove the filtering that has already been applied, you can use the reset_filter method for \rightarrow that. :param list/np.ndarray/SkyCoord positions: The positions for which you wish to \hookrightarrow search for observations.
-They can be passed either as a list or nested list (i.e. [r, d] OR [[r1, d1], [r2,] \rightarrow d2]]), a numpy array, or an already defined SkyCoord.
-If a list or array is passed then the coordinates \rightarrow are assumed to be in degrees, and the default mission frame will be used. :param Quantity/float/int/list/np.ndarray/dict search_distance: The distance within \rightarrow which to search for observations by this mission.
-Distance may be specified either as an Astropy \rightarrowQuantity that can be (continues on next page) '''
+Help on method filter_on_positions in module daxa.mission.base:

+Please be aware that filtering methods are cumulative, so running another $method{\square}$ will not remove the central coordinates within the distance set by the search_distance argument.

+filtering that has already been applied, you can use the reset_filter method for \rightarrow that.

+can be passed either as a list or nested list (i.e. [r, d] OR [[r1, d1], [r2, d2]]), a numpy array, or degrees, and the default mission frame will be used.

+:param Quantity/float/int/list/np.ndarray/dict search_distance: The distance within

+→which to search for

+'''

 converted to degrees (a float/integer will be assumed to be in units of degrees),

-$\rightarrow$ as a dictionary of
+\rightarrow as a dictionary of

-quantities/floats/ints where the keys are names of different instruments.
+quantities/floats/ints where the keys are names of different instruments...

 →(possibly with different field

-of views), or as a non-scalar Quantity, list, or numpy array with one entry per $\$
+of views), or as a non-scalar Quantity, list, or numpy array with one entry per

-⇔set of coordinates (for
+→set of coordinates (for

 when you wish to use different search distances for each object).
-The default is $\Box$
+The default is.

-⇔None, in which case a
+→None, in which case a

-value of 1.2 times the approximate field of view defined for each instrument
+value of 1.2 times the approximate field of view defined for each instrument.

-⊶will be used; where different
+→will be used; where different

-instruments have different FoVs, observation searches will be undertaken on an ${ extsf{-}}$
+instruments have different FoVs, observation searches will be undertaken on an

-⊶instrument-by-instrument
+→instrument-by-instrument

 basis using the different field of views.

 :param bool return_pos_obs_info: Allows this method to return information (in the

-⊶form of a Pandas dataframe)
+→form of a Pandas dataframe)

-which identifies the positions which have been associated with observations, and $\lrcorner$
+which identifies the positions which have been associated with observations, and

-$\rightarrow$ the observations they have
+→ the observations they have

 been associated with.
 Default is False.

-:return: If return_pos_obs_info is True, then a dataframe containing information on.
+:return: If return_pos_obs_info is True, then a dataframe containing information on

-⊶which ObsIDs are relevant
+→which ObsIDs are relevant

 to which positions will be returned.
-If return_pos_obs_info is False, then None
+If return_pos_obs_info is False, then None.

-$\rightarrow$ will be returned.
+⇒will be returned.

 :rtype: Union[None,pd.DataFrame]

+'''